FrancisVila/MFT_convert/content/en/docs/SecureTransport/Getting_Started_Guide/Exchange_CA_certificates/_index.md

     "title": "Exchange CA certificates",
     "linkTitle": "Exchange CA certificates",
     "weight": "110"
-}The Setup step 7 pertains only to a two-tier architecture, where both a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge and <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server are being configured.
+}The Setup step 7 pertains only to a two-tier architecture, where both a {{< SecureTransport/componentshortname  >}} Edge and {{< SecureTransport/componentshortname  >}} Server are being configured.

-In a two-tier deployment, the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge and <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server authenticate each other through the use of certificates.
+In a two-tier deployment, the {{< SecureTransport/componentshortname  >}} Edge and {{< SecureTransport/componentshortname  >}} Server authenticate each other through the use of certificates.
 These certificates have already been created and specified in previous steps.
 In this step, a trust relationship between the two servers must be set up.
-This setup involves exchanging certificates between <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge and <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server.
+This setup involves exchanging certificates between {{< SecureTransport/componentshortname  >}} Edge and {{< SecureTransport/componentshortname  >}} Server.

-To complete this step, you must be able to access both the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server and <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge Administration Tool.
+To complete this step, you must be able to access both the {{< SecureTransport/componentshortname  >}} Server and {{< SecureTransport/componentshortname  >}} Edge Administration Tool.
 Use a separate browser window to open each Administration Tool.

 > **Note:**
 >